Learning Safety Filters for Unknown Discrete-Time Linear Systems: Introduction

 There are few studies that consider safety in simultaneous learning and control.
-The work of~\citep{DevonportYinArcak} proposes evaluating the confidence of learned Gaussian processes when modelling potentially non-linear systems and environments.
-The confidence is used to make decisions regarding safety of the closed-loop system based on the number of measurements used for learning.
-This work follows the results of~\citep{srinivas_journal} on learning Gaussian processes.
-Although very powerful, the work of~\citep{DevonportYinArcak} does not provide computationally efficient methods for ensuring safety, as their framework relies on Lyapunov functions, which can be notoriously difficult to compute~\citep{parrilo2000structured}.
-The other relevant study is~\citep{farokhi_safe_lerning}, which proposes computationally efficient methods for projecting control signals into safe sets by computing confidence of learned Gaussian models.
+The work of~\cite{DevonportYinArcak} uses confidence of learned Gaussian processes when modelling non-linear systems and environments to make decisions regarding safety based on the number of measurements used for learning.
+Although powerful, that work does not provide computationally efficient methods for ensuring safety, as their framework relies on Lyapunov functions, which can be difficult to find or compute for general systems.
+Another relevant study is~\cite{farokhi_safe_lerning}, which proposes computationally-efficient methods for projecting control signals into safe sets by computing the confidence of learning additive Gaussian models.
 However, that work only considers learning stochastic disturbances caused by the environment and assumes that the underlying model of the system is known.
-Therefore, a computationally friendly method for ensuring safety while learning the model is missing from the literature.
-This is the topic of the current paper.
+Most recently, a single-trajectory learning-based feedback scheme that ensures safety was proposed in~\cite{li2021safe}.
+In contrast to that study, the current paper does not focus on computing feedback functions but rather emphasizes constraint tightening for computing control actions using optimization problems. {The approach of this paper} results in a less complex for optimization problem; however, it requires sequentially solving optimization problems, which can be only done if only there is dedicated on-board computational capability.
+Similarly, learning-based optimal control over an infinite horizon was considered in~\cite{dean2019safely}.
+The emphasize in that paper was also on computing linear feedback policies using semi-definite programming.
+Safe learning for stochastic jump linear systems using semi-definite programming was considered in~\cite{schuurmans2019safe}.
+A myopic safety-constrained optimization was presented for water distribution networks in~\cite{9659138}.
+However, in that paper, constraint shrinking in response to learned model uncertainty was not considered.
+Learning-based model predictive control with safety constraints have been proposed in~\cite{didier2021adaptive,lorenzen2019robust,wabersich2018linear}.
+These studies prove recursive feasibility and stability.
+However, computational issues, such as relying on polytopic sets for learning the model (with increasing numbers of polytopes or vertices with time), development of robust positively invariant sets, and requiring potentially high-dimensional parametric feedback functions, can stifle their implementation in practice.